diogoff/primer-process-mining/README.md

 Most examples are based on the small log file `eventlog.csv`.
 Some figures and results have been generated using the larger log file `eventlog_large.csv`.

 In Chapter 5, we use a log file that is referred to as `financial_log.xes`.
-This file can be obtained from [4TU.ResearchData](https://data.4tu.nl/repository/uuid:3926db30-f712-4394-aebc-75976070e91f), where it is called `BPI_Challenge_2012.xes`.
+This can be obtained from [4TU.ResearchData](https://data.4tu.nl/repository/uuid:3926db30-f712-4394-aebc-75976070e91f), where it is called `BPI_Challenge_2012.xes`.

 ![cover.png](https://raw.githubusercontent.com/diogoff/primer-process-mining/master/cover.png)